trungvose/angular-spotify/README.md

 | 2   | Sat, 10th April 2021, 10AM | [Build the album list and detail pages][live-02]                |
 | 3   | Sat, 17th April 2021, 10AM | [Build the artist list and detail pages][live-03]               |

-I will also do some refactoring with [nartc][nartc] for Angular Vietnam Office Hours.
+I will also do some refactoring with [@nartc][nartc] for Angular Vietnam Office Hours.
 More detail is coming soon.

 [live-01]: https://www.youtube.com/watch?v=9njo6MZWBN0
 [live-02]: https://www.youtube.com/watch?v=vEIxjcrXcDc